JTYKolesar/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>

-This demonstration outlines the post-install configuration of the open-source help desk ticketing system "osTicket".<br />
+This demonstration outlines the post-install configuration of the open-source help desk ticketing system "osTicket".

+_<b>NOTE:</b> This demonstration uses materials created in the previous demonstration, ["Prerequisites and Installation"](https://github.com/JTYKolesar/osticket-prereqs)._

 <h2>Environments and Technologies Used</h2>